DaanDemaecker/VulkanRenderer/README.md

 As Vulkan is not easy to start with without help, I used this tutorial to get started:
 https://vulkan-tutorial.com.
-Late,r I also bought and used the official Vulkan programming guide from OpenGL for a deeper understanding: https://www.vulkanprogrammingguide.com
+Later, I also bought and used the official Vulkan programming guide from OpenGL for a deeper understanding: https://www.vulkanprogrammingguide.com

 <img src="Content/VulkanRenderer3D.gif" alt="drawing"/>